hyduez/esp32-devkit-dns/README.md

 Simple DNS hosted on an ESP32 DevKit v1 (no PSRAM).
 Add your URLs on blockedDomains[] and that's all.
 Enable DOH in the settings panel; it affects performance slightly.
 Hide your traffic from your ISP over HTTPS Encrypted Resolution.
+(Not at all due you need a VPN, but for public places it's kinda lovely)

 ```shell
 $ arduino-cli compile --fqbn esp32:esp32:esp32 .